CyberSecuriTim/ad-configuration/README.md

-<h3> STEP 1.75: Access the created the VM via its public IP address and your preferred Remote Desktop Connection client. </h3>
+<h3> STEP 1.75: Access the created VM via its public IP address and your preferred Remote Desktop Connection client. </h3>

 - I used the Windows Remote Desktop Connection app for this lab.
 - Use the admin credentials that you assigned to the VM during its creation to login to the Remote Desktop session.